department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/round-2/discussion-guide.md

 - Would you describe this app as being useful to you?
   - Please describe how the app useful to you.
 What’s useful about it?
 - In what circumstances would you find this app useful?
-  - Can you give me a scenerio in which this app would be useful?
+  - Can you give me a scenario in which this app would be useful?
 (For example at work, in the car, on the couch, etc.)
 - Would you recommend this app to your friends (or fellow Veterans)?
   - Can you pretend I’m a friend (or fellow Veteran) and you’re recommend the app to me?
 Why are you recommending it?
 What would you say?
 - Let's say the app I’ve shown you today hits the app stores tomorrow, with exactly what you see here, but you could add 1 more thing - what would you add?